Zach McAllister: Pitching style

 From 2010 to 2014, McAllister threw a four-seam and two-seam fastball in the low 90s, a cut fastball in the mid-high 80s, a changeup averaging about 80, and a curveball in the high 70s.
 Some sources also list him as throwing a slider.
-Since being converted into a reliever in 2015, McAllister now relies on 3 pitches only.
+Since being converted into a reliever in 2015, McAllister relied on three pitches only.

 Personal life

 McAllister hosted the inaugural Zach McAllister Baseball Camp on January 16, 2017, in Peoria, Illinois.
 All proceeds from the camp benefited St. Jude Children’s Research Hospital and Advocates for Access.
 He also held a silent auction dinner in collaboration with the baseball camp.
 A few items in the auction were Ben Zobrist's autographed and game-worn cleats and batting gloves, a Shaun Livingston autographed jersey, and a baseball bat signed by Jim Thome.
 McAllister also auctioned off a pair of autographed game-worn cleats as well as one of his World Series jerseys.
 A check presentation to Advocates for Access from McAllister for $7,500 occurred on August 10, 2017.

-In his second year hosting the Zach McAllister Baseball Camp, McAllister raised over $40,000 for Advocates for Access on January 15, 2018.
+In his second year hosting his baseball camp, McAllister raised over $40,000 for Advocates for Access on January 15, 2018.
 The camp featured 105 campers – 3rd through 8th graders.
 He once again hosted a silent auction dinner the night before the baseball camp.
-There close to 200 people in attendance.
+There were close to 200 people in attendance.
 Silent auction items included autographed jerseys from soon-to-be Hall of Famer Jim Thome, Clayton Kershaw, and Derek Jeter.

 McAllister's father, Steve played college baseball at Bradley University and was drafted by the Houston Astros in the 5th round of the 1981 Major League Baseball draft.
 He played in the minor league systems of the Astros and Pittsburgh Pirates from 1981–1986.
 He is currently a scout for the Arizona Diamondbacks.

-Zach is married to Kamerin McAllister.
-The two met in Peoria, Illinois where they both are from.
+Zach is married.
+He met his wife in Peoria, where they both are from.